 Intel formally announced its new line of Atom N450 processors for netbooks, which will make the teensy computers powerful enough to be useful.
 In late January, Dell will be shipping the Inspiron Mini 10 with the new processors.

-The features are pretty typical: 10-inch screens running at 1024×600 or 1366×768 resolution; 1Gb of memory (expandable, I hope); 160Gb or 250Gb hard drive; 3 cell or 6 cell battery; built-in wireless and optional built-in mobile broadband for data over a cell phone carrier’s network.
-The lightest ones will be under three pounds, although it will edge up […] continued
+The features are pretty typical: 10-inch screens running at 1024×600 or 1366×768 resolution; 1Gb of memory (expandable, I hope); 160Gb or 250Gb hard drive; 3 cell or 6 cell battery; built-in wireless and optional built-in mobile broadband for data over a cell phone carrier’s network. […] continued

 On January 10, Intel will formally unveil the next-generation processor that will allow netbooks to function at a reasonable speed.
-Asus, Acer, Lenovo, MSI, and others will have netbooks using the “Atom N450” processor available immediately.
-Dell and HP will presumably follow suit.
-Early reports suggest that prices will be similar to netbook prices now.
+Asus, Acer, Lenovo, MSI, and others will have netbooks using the “Atom N450” processor available immediately. […] continued

 Don’t buy a netbook yet.

 It is faster than Vista and does not rely as heavily on state of the art video cards.
 It benefits from three years of ironing out compatibility problems that marred Vista’s introduction.
-Windows XP users will discover a wealth of new features – Microsoft has been working hard in the nine years since Windows XP was introduced.
-Vista users will find that Windows 7 looks very familiar, more than the hype might lead you to expect, but there are tweaks and new features throughout the […] continued
+Windows XP users will discover a wealth of new features – Microsoft has been working hard in the nine years since Windows XP was introduced. […] continued